Discover Amsterdam

 Image from koen smilde

-If you’d rather not swim in the sea or the river, perhaps a lake might be the answer.
+If you’d rather not swim in the sea or the river, a lake might be the answer.
 There are plenty in the Amsterdam Area, including the lovely urban beach at Sloterplas (west of the city centre), the recreational park at Het Twiske (to the north), the nature reserve at Gaasperplas (to the southeast) and around the tiny islands of the Westeinderplassen (to the southwest).
 For more swim-spiration, read our guide to the Amsterdam Area’s best outdoor swimming spots.

 Dine on a polder